aksharanigam1112/Movie-Ticket-Booking-System/README.md

 > ***GET Request ===> http://127.0.0.1:5000/view/<ticket_id> ===>  {'info' : ticketInfo, 'status' : 200}***

+    To view a ticket information for the given ticket ID.
+If an exception is raised the API returns with status code 500

 ![Viewing a particular Ticket](/API_screenshots/View-ticketID.png)

 > ***GET Request ===> http://127.0.0.1:5000/view ===>  {'AllTickets' : data, 'status' : 200}***

+    To view All the tickets at a particular time.
+If an exception is raised the API returns with status code 500

 ![View all tickets](/API_screenshots/View-all-tickets.png)

 > ***PUT/PATCH Request ===> http://127.0.0.1:5000/update ===>  {'msg' : 'Updated successfully', 'status' : 200}***

+    To update the time of a booked ticket.
+If an exception is raised the API returns with status code 500.

 ![Update time of a ticket ID](/API_screenshots/Updation.png)